siyuan-note/user-guide-en_US/General Operations/Startup parameter.md

 ### `--resident`
 {: id="20201225172241-r2u4sx1"}

-After specifying with `--resident=true`, the kernel will be resident in memory and will not automatically exit even if there is no active session.
-The default is `false`.
+After specifying with `--resident=true`, the kernel will be resident in memory, the default is `true`.
 {: id="20201225172241-1ikfkn1"}

-Set it to `true` This is useful when the kernel is used separately (such as through a browser).
-Even if you are not currently using SiYuan (the browser has not established a session with the kernel), the kernel process will not exit.
-By default `false`, the kernel process will scan the session every 7 seconds, and exit the process if there is no session.
+After set to `false`, the list of active sessions will be checked every 30 seconds, and the kernel process will be exited if there are no active sessions.
 {: id="20201225172241-gon6cqc"}

 ### `--readonly`